-The following section provides guidelines and recommendations for developing mitigation of a significant noise impact.
-General types of possible mitigation measures that may be used to alleviate significant noise impacts for the different source types are discussed.
+The following section provides guidelines and recommendations for developing nitigation of a significant noise impact.
+General types of possible mitigation measures that may be used to allevit to significant noise impacts for the different source types are discussed.

-511. VEHICULAR NOISE
+511. VEHICULAR TRAFFIC NOISE

-The first mitigation option to be considered is the rerouting of the traffic that would cause the significant impact.
+The first mitigation option to be considered is the proofing of the traffic that would cause the significant impact.
 This is generally possible only for facilities that generate traffic under the control of the applicant (for example, a city vehicle storage facility would fit this requirement, but a commercial office building would not).
-Where this mitigation appears appropriate, it is necessary to be sure that the rerouted traffic would not simply relocate the significant noise impact or introduce a significant traffic or air quality impact in another location.
+Where this mitigation appears appropriate it is necessary to be sure that the rerouted traffic would not simply relocate the significant noise impact or introduce a significant traffic or air quality impact in another location.

-If rerouting is not feasible, the most common mitigation measure used for vehicular noise impacts is the provision of adequate window/wall attenuation at the affected receptor that conforms with the Noise Exposure Guidelines acceptable interior noise levels of 45 dB(A) $L{10(1)}$ .
+If rerouting is not feasible, the most common mitigation measure used for vehicular noise impacts is the provision of adequate window/wall attenuation at the affected receptor that conforms with the Noise Exposure Guidelines acceptable in error noise levels (4.4 dB/A) L10(1).
 When maximum hourly exterior levels are greater than 70 dB(A), alternate means of ventilation should be incorporated into buildings so that windows do not need to be opened at any time of the year.
-If windows were open, the effect of the window-wall attenuation would be reduced.
+It is windows were open, the effect of the window-wall attenuation would be reduced.
 An alternate means of ventilation would allow for a closed window condition, ensuring that acceptable interior noise levels are achieved.
 For existing receptors where the maximum exterior noise level is less than 75 dB(A), standard double-glazed and/or laminated windows are available that would provide adequate noise attenuation.
-However, as the maximum exterior noise level increases, the project may be required to incorporate special designs into the windows and possibly the exterior walls of buildings to conform to Noise Exposure Guidelines.
+However, as the maximum exterior noise level increases, the project may be required to incorporate special designs into the windows and possibly the exterior walls of buildings to control to Noise Exposure Guardines.

-At locations adjacent to highways and limited access roadways, barrier walls (and sometimes berms) may be used for vehicular traffic noise impact mitigation; however, to be effective in providing attenuation, the barrier wall must interrupt the line of sight between the noise source (the flow of traffic) and the receptor.
-Buildings taller than the barriers receive no acoustical benefit from their presence.
+It ocations adjacent highways and limited access roadways, barrier walls (and sometimes berms) may be used for a highway traffic noise impact mitigation; however, to be effective in providing attenuation, the barrier wall must interrupt the line of sight between the noise source (the flow of traffic) and the receptor.
+Buildings talker than the barriers receive no acoustical benefit from their presence.
 Barriers could also detract from the aesthetics of neighborhoods and, therefore, may be impractical for most uses in the New York City area.
 There are a number of methodologies for calculating the noise attenuation attributable to noise barriers, including the use of the TNM model algorithms.